iterative/dvc.org/content/docs/tutorials/get-started/experiments.md

 ### 👉 Expand to prepare the project

-If you just followed through the [pipelines](/doc/tutorials/get-started/data-pipelines) part of this tutorial, you're all set.
+If you just followed through the [pipelines](/doc/tutorials/get-started/data-pipelines) page of this tutorial, you're all set.
 Otherwise, run these commands to get the project from Github:

 ```dvc